j2969719/doublecmd-plugins/plugins.md

 Embeds Virtual Terminal Emulator (VTE) widget (GTK2 version) and runs `ncdu`.

 - [wlxwebkit](plugins/wlx/wlxwebkit)<br>
-The given plug-in allows to look through Web-pages (*.htm, *.html).
+This plugin allows you to view HTML/XHTML files.
 It is based on WebKitGTK2 engine.

 - [wlxwebkit_crap](plugins/wlx/wlxwebkit_crap)<br>
 Like `wlxwebkit` but for any files if you can convert it to HTML file (see `settings.ini`).